scheidelg/deskbackup/pages/scripting_and_programming/copyObject.md

 See this [blog entry](/pages/blog.md#04/24_-_Shallow_Copy_vs._Deep_Copy,_and_copyObject) for a brief overview of shallow copy vs. deep copy.

-Click [here](https://www.scheidel.net/library/copyObject.js) to view the Javascript function along with some code to demonstrate it's use.
+Click [here](https://www.scheidel.net/library/copyObject.js) to view the Javascript function along with some code to demonstrate its use.
 Please note that the full Javascript code includes detailed comments to explain the function's use, arguments, variables, and logic.

 Click [here](https://www.scheidel.net/library/copyObject-mini.js) to view the Javascript function minified to ~1,100 characters.